-In order to be considered Uptane-compliant, an implementation SHALL follow all of these rules as specified in the document.
+In order to be considered conformant to the Uptane Standard, an implementation SHALL follow all of these rules as specified in the document.

 Note that, following the recommendations of [RFC2119], imperatives of the type defined here will be used only when essential for security.